Gain the Skills to Work with Birds!

 -

-Bird fertilizer -manure
+Bird fertiliser -manure

 Each lesson culminates in an assignment which is submitted to the school, marked by the school's tutors and returned to you with any relevant suggestions, comments, and if necessary, extra reading.